Eelam War IV: Capture of Mannar District

 On 2 August 2008 the Sri Lankan army captured the town of Vellankulam which was the last bastion of Tigers in the Mannar district.
 This marked the capture of the entire Mannar district by the Army which took eight months.

 Battles at sea

+Battle of Point Pedro

+The Sri Lankan Navy was attacked by a group of Tamil Tiger boats.
+A group of SLN attack boats was escorting a troop transport, the MV Pearl Cruise II which was carrying 710 soldiers for the city of Jaffna which had been under siege for the previous six years.

+On 18 October 2006 a suicide attack was carried out by 15 Sea Tigers of the Liberation Tigers of Tamil Eelam (LTTE) on the commercial Galle Harbour and Sri Lanka Navy base SLNS Dakshina in the tourist town of Galle in southern Sri Lanka.

+The Battle of Point Pedro 2007 was a naval battle that occurred on June 19, 2007 near Point Pedro, Jaffna, Sri Lanka.
+The battle took place when Sri Lankan Navy patrol boats were attacked by a group of Tamil Tiger patrol boats off the shore of Point Pedro.

+The Battle of Delft was a naval battle on December 25, 2007 and part of the Sri Lankan Civil War.
+The Sri Lankan Navy claimed that it received reports of a boat cluster moving off of Delft Island.
+After moving in to investigate clashes erupted and fierce sea battle ensued.
+Both sides claimed to have victory.
+The pro-rebel Tamilnet claimed that the Sea Tigers sank one Sri Lankan Navy vessel and the Sri Lankan Navy suffered casualty.
+However, the Sri Lankan Defense ministry claimed that 6 Tiger boats were sunk and over 40 Tigers were killed.

 On March 22, 2008, a Navy fast attack boat was destroyed after it hit a suspected sea mine laid by Tamil Tiger rebels off the country's north-east coast.

 As one of the turning point of the Eelam War IV, Sri Lanka Navy ships destroyed 8 LTTE floating warehouses which carried 100,000 each of 122, 130 and 155mm Artillery Ammunition and 60mm and 81mm Mortar Ammunitions.
 This was the first time Sri Lanka Navy conduct a mission in 4000 km deep into the International sea.

 The air war

 The battle in air is significant for both sides (GoSL and LTTE) in this phase of war.
 The Sri Lankan Air Force used its attack aircraft to carry out a bombing campaign against identified LTTE targets.
 The LTTE Air Tigers also used its light aircraft to carry out bombing on the Sri Lankan military.